ericeilertson/safe_documentation/review_areas.md

 # Assessment Scope

-This section gives areas expected to be assessed by an SRP.
-They are purposely written to be vague.
-OCP believes that quality, timely assessments are best achieved by letting SRPs focus on the architectural and implementation areas that often have gaps or deficiencies in the particular situation under review.
+This section provides guidance for the areas expected to be assessed by an SRP.
+The list is purposefully vague because the OCP Workgroup believes that high quality, timely assessments are best achieved by letting the SRPs focus on the architectural and implementation areas that are commonly known to have gaps or deficiencies in the scenario under review.

 ### Documentation